ruanjm/HipKittens/analysis/README.md

 - HIPBLASLT
 - Triton

-To see how we produced the baseline method results, please see [analysis/baselines/README.md](https://github.com/HazyResearch/AMD-benchmarking-harness/tree/main/analysis/baselines).
+To see how we produced the baseline method results, please use the files in [analysis/baselines/](https://github.com/HazyResearch/AMD-benchmarking-harness/tree/main/analysis/baselines).